SenguptaLab/Bates2026/README.md

 Code repository

 This repository contains MATLAB image analysis code used to quantify GFP reporter expression and sub-cellular localization.
 Code has only been verified to work on MATLAB2023b and will not work on older versions (pre addition of volshow 2017a) or more recent versions which have updated UI figure drawing/viewer syntax.
+All functions are designed to work with .ims files.

 Depends on Image processing toolbox addon